 To build your under-the-stairs stud wall, our builders in Towcester recommend starting by measuring the horizontal distance of the space you intend to build in, from the corner of where your wall will meet your stairs to where you want it to end.
 Afterwards, install these as you would usually install a stud wall!

 Building a stud wall onto a concrete floor can look tricky; however, it has been proven to be quite easy.

 The wall beforehand needs to be fixed onto the materials that surround it to keep it in place; for this, invest in some timber base plates and drill into the holes, then insert the plugs.

 Hammer these until they are flat against the surface of the wood, and then place a 4 inch screw and twist it into place so that it latches onto the plug; hammer this again until it is about 2/3 of the way under the surface.

 If you need this to be further secured, then twist and wind the screw until it is properly secured.
 Continue this all the way around the wall and until the base is secured.

 Through using the steps listed above, you will be able to construct a sturdy, long-lasting stud wall that can be used to maximise your living space.
 Once built, it is entirely your choice how you decorate the wall, and you will be free to hang wall art, shelving and much more.
 The key is to take your time to measure, cut and secure every component, as rushing the process is likely to cause problems later on down the line.

 If you have a larger project in mind or want to leave building new walls to the professionals, our team are always just a phone call away.
-Whether you need just one partition wall created or an entirely new extension, you can take advantage of our project management in Milton Keynes to ensure that every step runs smoothly!
+Whether you need just one partition wall created or an entirely new extension, contact our builders in Newport Pagnell to ensure that every step runs smoothly!